MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-embed-web-site.md

 ---
 title: Embed a bot in a website with Azure Bot Service
 description: Learn how to embed bots in websites by using a web control.
 See how the backchannel mechanism facilitates private communication between web pages and bots.
-author: matvelloso
+author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: conceptual
 ms.service: bot-service
-ms.date: 12/13/2017
+ms.date: 11/01/2021
 ---

 # Embed a bot in a website